baykovr/AVPI/Profiles/README.md

 Phrase triggers:
     "weapons","shields","center" and "avionics"

-transfer the power of the craft to one of the 4 areas.
+Each transfers the power of the craft to one of the corresponding subsystems areas.

+Valid for star citizen build/default controls on 08/10/2014

 ### Profile Specification